pph-collective/TITAN/docs/user_guide.md

-# Getting Started
+# User Guide

+## Installation

 To get started, install titan using a local python (version 3.6 or later) install or virtual env using `pip`.
-Once installed, the model can be run using the `run_titan` program and configured using param files.

 ```
 pip install titan-model
-run_titan -p my_params.yml
-run_titan -h
 ```

 !!! tip
     Running a large job locally?
 Look into using [pypy](https://www.pypy.org/) instead of python for MOAR performance.
-This is what we use on OSCAR.
 Otherwise, all of the instructions hold, just using pypy and pypy's pip.

 ## Development Setup